gavin-research/yui-docs/README.md

 Execute `make setup2`

+Write down the address printed on console of SCData and write it on the line of SCStorage's comment "//SCDATA ADDRESS", in the constructor.

+Write down the address of the contract OwnableIBCHandler showed in console during migrations when deployed.

+Go to `samples/minitoken/configs/relayer/demo/ibc-1.json` and change `"ibc_address":0x...` to that one.

 Execute `make relayer01` so the relayer between ibc0 (SCAccess) and ibc1 (SCData) starts running.

 IN ANOTHER CONSOLE: